 A. You will need to acclimate your flooring to the room.
-Check manufacturer’s instructions. if the installer’s differ, discuss that, and do the longer of the two.
+Check manufacturer’s instructions.
+If the installer’s plans differ, discuss that, and do the longer of the two.
 All of the flooring material should be present so that the installer can check for damages and defects before starting the installation.

 B. Set aside some extra money for unforeseeable issues, things you couldn’t have anticipated.
 If you are already able to take care of them when they crop up, your life will proceed to floor use much more swiftly and smoothly.

 C. The installer may take digital pictures with proper time and date stamping.
 They may write information on subfloor as they snap their pictures.
 Expect to see the installer document everything.
 So should you, and it wouldn’t hurt you to share your notes and pictures with each other.
 It keeps you on the same team, which you already should be.
 Yes, to a degree you have to protect yourselves from each other should there be a dispute, but that doesn’t mean you shouldn’t have the same facts.
 And it will also help you back each other up if there are clear manufacturing issues, or if you need to make a case with your insurance company about some fault with the home itself.
 The less people there are to whom your insurance company can shift blame, the sooner your issue can be resolved with the proper entity.